-We believe the most effective way to improve health outcomes and control cost is to close the Physician Gap and help consumers make better, data-driven healthcare and benefits-related decisions.
+We believe the most effective way to improve health outcomes and control cost is to help consumers make better, data-driven healthcare and benefits-related decisions.
 Based on this belief, we have developed a differentiated platform to support and influence consumer decision-making that is built on a foundation of mission-driven people and purpose-built technology:

-- Accolade Care Advocates.
-Our Accolade Care Advocates are highly trained professionals, enabled by advanced data and technology, who develop trusted ongoing relationships with our members and serve as their personal contact for all issues related to healthcare and benefits. - Clinicians.
-Our clinicians include registered nurses, physician medical directors, pharmacists, behavioral health specialists, women's health specialists, case management specialists, expert medical opinion providers, and primary care physicians.
+- Accolade Health Assistants.
+Our Accolade Health Assistants are highly trained professionals who develop trusted relationships with our members and serve as their primary and ongoing point of contact for all issues related to healthcare and benefits. - Clinicians.
+Our clinicians include registered nurses, physician medical directors, pharmacists, behavioral health specialists, women's health specialists, case management specialists, expert medical opinion providers, and virtual primary care physicians. - Technology.

-- Technology.
 Our technology platform was designed to deliver highly personalized member experiences at scale, leveraging data and machine learning to derive actionable insights, optimize our care teams' workflows, and accelerate the pace of our innovation.
-We ingest and link disparate data points to Accolade-generated data to create a 360-degree member view which our Accolade Care Advocates and clinicians access in our purpose-built member CRM tool, InView.
+We ingest and link disparate data points to Accolade-generated data to create a 360-degree member view which our Accolade Health Assistants and clinicians access in our purpose-built member CRM tool, InView.
 Our secure, open technology platform supports our continuous innovation and the development of additional capabilities to benefit our members. - Trusted Partner Ecosystem.
-In addition to Accolade's owned solutions, we have assembled a roster of high-quality partners whose condition-specific solutions are complementary to our services and deliver additional value to our members and customers.
-The Trusted Partner Ecosystem encompasses partnerships in areas that we believe matter to our customers because medical spend in them is high, such as diabetes or musculoskeletal care, and/or having services related to them is viewed favorably in terms of attracting and retaining talent (e.g., fertility care, LGBTQIA+ affirming care).
+In addition to Accolade's owned solutions, we have assembled a roster of high-quality partners whose condition-specific solutions are complementary to our services and capable of delivering additional value to our members and customers or capabilities that meet specific customer needs.
+The Trusted Partner Ecosystem encompasses a set of partnerships in areas that we believe matter to our customers because medical spend in them is high, such as diabetes or musculoskeletal care, and/or having services related to them is viewed favorably in terms of attracting and retaining talent (e.g., fertility care, LGBTQIA+ affirming care).
 Accolade vets Trusted Partners along clinical, data security, financial, and operational dimensions.
 Ultimately, customers can streamline selection, procurement, and implementation when working with our Trusted Partners.
-We believe what sets our Trusted Partner Ecosystem apart from other point solution marketplaces is that we enable a set of integrated features that support incremental, appropriate utilization of the Trusted Partners' services.
+We also enable a set of integrated features to support incremental, appropriate utilization of the Trusted Partners' services.